-The LCR rule requires certain Covered Companies, including Morgan Stanley (but not the U.S. Bank Subsidiaries), to make quantitative and qualitative disclosures related to their LCR calculations and liquidity management practices on a quarterly basis ("LCR Disclosures").
-This report contains the Firm's LCR Disclosures for the quarter ended December 31, 2022.
+The LCR rule requires the Firm to make quantitative and qualitative disclosures related to their LCR calculations and liquidity management practices on a quarterly basis ("LCR Disclosures").
+This report contains the Firm's LCR Disclosures for the quarter ended December 31, 2024.

-The Firm's LCR Disclosures are not required to be, and have not been, audited by the Firm's independent registered public accounting firm.
-Some measures of exposures contained in this report may not be consistent with accounting principles generally accepted in the U.S. ("U.S. GAAP"), and may not be comparable with measures reported in the 2022 Form 10-K and the 2022 Form 10-Qs.
+The Firm's LCR Disclosures are unaudited and may not be consistent with accounting principles generally accepted in the U.S. ("U.S. GAAP").